Active Ingredient In Marijuana Reduced Alzheimer's-Like Effects In Mice

 The researchers said they are unaware of any ongoing studies of how the compounds in marijuana effect people with Alzheimer's.

-"There are just no venues to do it," said Jamie Roitman of the Psychiatry College of Medicine at the University of Illinois at Chicago, who presented a study about cannabis use in adolescent rats.
+"There are just no venues to do it," said Jamie Roitman, an associate professor of psychology at the University of Illinois at Chicago, who presented a study about cannabis use in adolescent rats.
 Getting approval for any study involving people and compounds related to marijuana is "very difficult," she said, despite the fact that the drug is now legal in many states.

 When it comes to understanding the effects of marijuana on humans, Roitman said, "the experience is way outpacing the science."